Managing Device Groups¶

 Each check performs two steps:

-- Reachability — Confirms the UNC path resolves on the network.
+- Reachability — Confirms the target path is accessible (for UNC paths, resolves on the network; for local paths, confirms the directory exists).

 - Write permission — Confirms ntkDeploy can write a test file to the path.